kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/importMIDI.md

       : Key Values

-    The button labelled \"Reference\" on the dialog will pop open the above information for quick reference of the allowable replacement keys for note templates.
+    The button labelled "Reference" on the dialog will pop open the above information for quick reference of the allowable replacement keys for note templates.